 Capturing the spirit of early California through inspiring design and daring architecture, Disney’s Grand Californian Hotel & Spa is a deluxe 948-room resort hotel property, offering a premium option for business or pleasure visits to the Disneyland Resort.
 Disney’s Grand Californian Hotel & Spa recently went through an exciting, hotel-wide refurbishment.
 The renovations bring new magic to the deluxe hotel with completely redesigned guest rooms plus a refreshed lobby, pool area and concierge-level lounge.
 The most extensive refurbishment since the hotel’s 2001 opening elevates the premium guest experience and brings a contemporary approach to the Arts & Crafts design style.

 This AAA Four Diamond hotel is the first Disney resort hotel in the world to be located inside a theme park, Disney California Adventure, providing guests with a special entrance to the theme park.
 The Grand also is home to the first Disney Vacation Club Villas on the West Coast.

 Disney’s Grand Californian Hotel & Spa celebrates the romantic Arts & Crafts movement of early 20th century California.
 Designed to capture the artistic exploration of California’s coastlines with its Monterey pines and redwood forests, the hotel is layered with the memories of the arroyo craftsmen, the mission pioneers and the Plein Air school of painters.

 Among the completely redesigned guest rooms are standard rooms, artisan suites, two vice presidential suites and two presidential suites.
 All rooms are powered with the latest technological features and premium amenities, including 55-inch smart TVs, Keurig coffee makers and built-in USB chargers.
-Many rooms offer breathtaking views of Disney California Adventure Park and Downtown Disney District
+Many rooms offer breathtaking views of Disney California Adventure Park and Downtown Disney District.

 The Resort offers more than 20,000 square feet of meeting and banquet space, ranging from the 12,000-square-foot Sequoia ballroom to smaller conference rooms and a sophisticated boardroom.
 For corporate meeting guests, the hotel features meeting planner offices, a business center and separate meetings and conventions check-in facilities.